Targeted Ketogenic Diet – Overview

 - Marathons and sprinting

-Who all must go for a targeted Keto diet?
+Who must go for a targeted Keto diet?

-Whilst you will be provided with sufficient energy in the form of carbs intake, you won’t be feeling dizzy and low during your workout sessions.
+While you will be provided with sufficient energy in carbs intake, you won’t feel dizzy and low during your workout sessions.

-The targeted keto diet is also recommended for people who are experiencing certain cardiovascular issues whilst being on a keto diet.
+The targeted keto diet is also recommended for people experiencing certain cardiovascular issues while on a keto diet.

-What all do you need to eat during a targeted keto diet?
+What do you need to eat during a targeted keto diet?

-Therefore, if you are on a keto diet already and just switching onto a targeted keto diet, you just got to bring certain minor changes to your diet.
+Therefore, if you are already on a keto diet and just switching onto a targeted keto diet, you have to bring minor changes to your diet.
 This would involve bringing food items like:

 - Olive oils, avocados, palm oil, and nuts